- Lead manager Jeff Atherton has built over three decades of experience investing in Japanese equities

 How it fits into a portfolio

 The Man GLG Japan CoreAlpha fund aims to provide investors with long-term capital growth in excess of the return provided by the TOPIX and Russell/Nomura Large Cap Value benchmarks.
-The managers are true contrarians and invest in larger, more established Japanese companies.
-They stick to an investment style known as value investing and the fund managers’ discipline in this style sets them apart from their peers.
+The managers are true contrarians, preferring to go against the herd by investing in larger, more established Japanese companies that are unfashionable and out of favour.
+This is a style known as value investing and the fund managers' discipline in this style sets them apart from their peers.

 Jeff Atherton's career managing Japanese funds stretches back to the early 90s and he's worked for a number of companies including Insight Investment and Société Générale.
 Over this time, he's built a deep understanding of the Japanese market.